ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 ### The IBM CloudBuilder component
 {: #under_the_hood-ibm-cb}

-When you provision a new instance, the console deploys a temporary virtual server instance (VSI) to your {{site.data.keyword.cloud_notm}} account.
+When you provision a new instance, the console deploys a temporary VSI to your {{site.data.keyword.cloud_notm}} account.
 This virtual server is known as the IBM CloudBuilder.
 It performs the installation and configuration of all of the instance's components, and the validation of the environment.
 After the provisioning is complete the CloudBuilder is deleted.

 ### The IBM CloudDriver component
 {: #under_the_hood-ibm-cd}

-Much like the CloudBuilder, the IBM CloudDriver is a temporary virtual server instance (VSI) deployed into your {{site.data.keyword.cloud_notm}} account to perform subsequent operations on your instance.
+Much like the CloudBuilder, the IBM CloudDriver is a temporary VSI deployed into your {{site.data.keyword.cloud_notm}} account to perform subsequent operations on your instance.
 It is deployed as needed to configure or remove hosts, clusters, storage, or services in your instance.

 ### VMware components
 {: #under_the_hood-vmware-comp}